RoboJackets/robocup-firmware-data/robot2019/onboard_pid/README.md

 # WS Data Files

-`*_ws_#` files are the output files for the wheel speed to duty cycle gain trails.
+`*_ws_#` files are the output files for the wheel speed to duty cycle gain Trials.
 This is specificlaly to tune the rad/s target -> duty cycle gain for the wheels in general.
 In a perfect world, during steady state, they should match.

 `w12` means it's wheel 1 and 2, `w34` means it's wheel 3 and 4.
 These are fixed width.